 Defense.
 Wins.
 Championships.

-Since the start of this millennium, you could make the case that just one Super Bowl winning team out of fourteen--the 2009 Saints--was carried to the Promised Land on the back of its offense.
-Even that team was able to seal their victory over the Colts with a decisive interception return for a touchdown.
+Since the start of this millennium, you could make the case that just one Super Bowl winning team out of fourteen--the 2009 Saints--was carried to the Promised Land on the back of its offense, and even that team was able to seal their victory over the Colts with a decisive interception return for a touchdown.
 The correlation between defense and Super Bowls is staggering to say the least, and the continuance of the tradition by the Seattle Seahawks this past weekend might be sticking on the mind of every team in the NFL, and the Texans in particular.

 Houston faces a very unique choice this coming May, yet it is the same dilemma that they seem to find themselves in every half decade or so – take a quarterback, or take a once in a generation defensive end?
 I personally find it amusing that every single time a "can’t miss" defensive prospect shows up in a draft class, the Texans always seemed poised to snatch him up.
 This year’s decision seems different.
 The last two times that Bob McNair and company faced this choice, their options at quarterback were David Carr and Vince Young.
 Carr was given an expansion team with no supporting cast, while Young was just flat out bad.

-Is the best play for the Texans to embrace the "get to the tournament, play defense in January" philosophy that always, always seems to win out in the end instead of grabbing a quarterback that would likely end up being pretty damn good in his own right?
+Is the best play for the Texans to embrace the "get to the tournament, play defense in January" philosophy that always, always seems to win out in the end instead of grabbing a quarterback that would likely end up being pretty darn good in his own right?
 That much I cannot say.
 What I can say, however, is that my personal feelings on the decision are a whole lot murkier than they were a few days ago.

 I suppose the real "question behind the question" is this – do you believe that any of the four quarterbacks mentioned above can put up enough points in the NFL?
-Do you believe that the Seahawks have emphatically stood tall and proclaimed once again, for a hundred million people and every team in the league to see, that defense still is the key to winning championships?
+Do you believe that the Seahawks have emphatically stood tall and proclaimed once again, for a hundred million people and every team in the league to see, that defense is still the key to winning championships?